Enhanced Transparency, Greater Accuracy

-IDRs enable corporate issuers to review the key data points used by Glass Lewis in its analysis prior to a full Proxy Paper research report being published for institutional investor clients.
+The IDR program enables companies to review the key data points used by Glass Lewis in its analysis prior to publication of the final Proxy Paper for institutional investor clients.
 While the IDR does not contain Glass Lewis’ analysis or voting recommendations, the data points included are critical inputs for Glass Lewis’ analysis.
 Issuers registered for the IDR can confirm their company data is accurately reflected per disclosure made publicly available to shareholders.